davidclough/node/_documents/javascript-guide/javascript-guide.md

 > Note: The word **property** will be used throughout the document.
 It is actually referring to what in C# would be considered a field and not to something that has getter and setter methods.
 With functions being first-class objects in JavaScript (see next section), the word **properties** may also refer to an object's fields and methods.
 This is standard terminology in JavaScript.

 > Note: Code samples will often use `console.log()` to display results in the console.
-You can access this via the developer tools in your browser of choice (press F12) and and go to the `Console` tab.
+You can access this via the developer tools in your browser of choice (press F12) and go to the `Console` tab.
 In this tab you should also be able to paste an entire example into the command line, usually the bottom line of the Console tab with a `>` symbol at the start of it.
 Chrome is particularly reliable for doing this.<br />Perhaps a better place to paste a sample would be to paste it into the JAVASCRIPT window of a [JSFiddle](https://jsfiddle.net/) page (you will still need the console window open to see the results) and click "Run".
 Here you can easily play about with the code.
 An alternative is [JS Bin](https://jsbin.com/?js,console,output).

 ### <a name="language-overview"></a>Language Overview